ytanimura/yotabaito-2.0/texts/engineering/engineering.md

 Crates for STEP (Standard for the Exchange of Product model data) written in pure Rust aimed at replacing stepcode.

+## About this page

+All contents of this page, include the web page design and background shader art, were created by me using [Trunk](https://trunkrs.dev/) and [Yew](https://yew.rs/).
+For more details, please visit GitHub page.

 ## Experience of programming langueges

 ### Use always